KK-Ecom/entitlements/README.md

 # entitlements
-This repo is to handle the entitlement of a user.
+This repo is to handle the entitlements(Permission to access a feature) of a user.